|

 How do I evaluate a NEML2 material model?

 NEML2 core capabilities are implemented as a library, not a program.
 As a library, it will be used by another C++ program to parse and evaluate a material model defined in an input file.
-Boilerplate for the C++ program can be found in this set of tutorials, and external project integration is documented in the installation guide.
+Boilerplate for the C++ program can be found in the quick start guide below as well as in this set of tutorials, and external project integration is documented in the installation guide.

 We acknowledge the common need to use NEML2 as a standalone program and therefore provide utility binaries for common tasks.